john-science/john-science.github.io/_drafts/2016-11-24-fav-text-based-games.md

 > 1984, [interactive fiction](https://en.wikipedia.org/wiki/Interactive_fiction)

+    > stab gaurd with the flathead screwdriver
+    I don't know the word "stab".

+    > escape
+    You are so keen to escape that you literally leap through the fabric of the space-time continuum.
+You wake up in a shack in tenth-century Earth.
+A dressing gown, a toothbrush, and a flathead axe lie by your bed.
+Before you have a chance to move, Mongol hordes sweep magnificently across the plains of central Asia.
+They knock down your shack and burn the remains with you inside.
+You lost interest in the rest of the game.

 The Hitchhiker's Guide is a hilarious, plot-based, story-driven game based on the hit sci-fi comedy novel by Douglas Adams.
 Adams had a real gift for humor and loved technology.
 The writing in the game is great, with a really relaxed and fun tone.
 It follows the story of the first book in the series pretty closely.
 The game itself *might* be easier if you've read the book, but honestly I doubt it.
 This game will kill you a lot.
 If that sounds frustrating, this probably isn't the game for you.

 **Pro Tip #1:** If you type "restart" after you die, sometimes you will start up in the next chapter of the game, instead of having to start from scratch.